Clinical use

 Additional information

-Cell count, Gram’s stain and culture will be performed at James Cook University Hospital by the Microbiology department at Containment Level 3.
+Cell count, Gram stain and culture will be performed at James Cook University Hospital by the Microbiology department within a containment level 3 facility.
+Samples will be frozen locally and will be forwarded on to the Edinburgh laboratory for confirmation.